All Products

 Grant the user the Administrator, O&M Engineer, Developer, or Restricted User role.

-You can create a custom Role or ClusterRole through a YAML manifest.
-For example, a ClusterRole that only allows viewing pods.
-Then, when assigning permissions, select the custom permission type and bind it to your newly created ClusterRole.
-See Use custom RBAC to restrict resource operations in a cluster.
+Create a custom Role or ClusterRole by writing a YAML manifest.
+For example, create a ClusterRole that only allows viewing Pods, then select this custom role when granting permissions.
+For details, see Use custom RBAC to restrict operations on in-cluster resources.